-Imposter - the play of a game whose object is to sabotage Crewmate success and may kill Crewmates.
+Imposter – the player of a game whose object it is to sabotage Crewmates’ success and may kill Crewmates.

-Host - A player the sets up a game of Among Us for other players to join.
+Host – A player who sets up a game of Among Us for other players to join.

-Maps - three types of maps or worlds you can play in The Skeld, MiraHQ & Polis.
+Maps –There are three types of maps or worlds you can play in: The Skeld, MiraHQ & Polis.

-Freeplay - a function in Among Us that allows you to okay solo with the challenge of completing task an board Sky Headquarters.
+Freeplay – A function in Among Us that allows you to play solo with the challenge of completing tasks onboard Sky Headquarters.

 Regular, open communication is key to helping your kids stay safe online.
 Keep the conversation going by using our Conversation Checklist.
 They’re ideal for a conversation starter at the dinner table or the next time you are talking to your child about technology.